 ‘Update me’ audience: over half of users

-RNZ are attracting a younger, news-focussed audience who mostly access the RNZ site on their mobiles.
+RNZ are attracting a younger, news-focussed audience who mostly access the RNZ site on their mobile phones.
 They find content via different platforms – iPhone news alerts, Facebook, Google and Youtube among others.
 They come for the latest news, they click on an RNZ link from one of these platforms then only visit the one page on the RNZ site before leaving.

 This audience are aged 25 – 34.
 70% are on mobile devices and only 20% return to the RNZ site.
 I filtered the audience by people who bounced off a story (deep-level) page, so all of them visited just one page on the site.